Skip to main content

 Frequently Asked Questions

-- Three reasons.
-First, fast turnaround times — Wandsworth typically determines permitted development applications in 4-6 weeks rather than the 8-week statutory limit, and full planning applications come back in 8-10 weeks rather than the typical 13.
-Second, competitive fees at the low end for London.
-Third, clear guidance — the council publishes design guides for extensions, dormers, and conservation area work that make it straightforward to design within their accepted parameters.
-Wandsworth's pre-application advice service is also useful for borderline cases.
+Three reasons.
+First, fast turnaround times, Wandsworth typically determines permitted development applications in 4-6 weeks rather than the 8-week statutory limit, and full planning applications come back in 8-10 weeks rather than the typical 13.
+Second, clear guidance, the council publishes design guides for extensions, dormers, and conservation area work that make it straightforward to design within their accepted parameters.
+Third, a useful pre-application advice service for borderline cases.

-- Possibly, depending on flood zone designation.
+Possibly, depending on flood zone designation.
 Properties in Flood Zone 2 or 3 (mostly within 200-300 metres of the Thames or the Wandle) need a Flood Risk Assessment as part of the planning application for any new extension.
 The Environment Agency's flood risk maps confirm the zone designation, and we check this at the survey before quoting.
-Cost is typically £600-£1,200 and we coordinate it as part of the planning process.
+We coordinate the assessment as part of the planning process.
 Properties on higher ground around Wandsworth Common are usually outside flood zones and don't need an assessment.

-- Three reasons.
-First, accuracy: we know the SW18 stock — typical foundation depths near the Wandle and Thames, the Wandsworth Common conservation area, and the council's fast permitted development process.
+Three reasons.
+First, accuracy: we know the SW18 stock, typical foundation depths near the Wandle and Thames, the Wandsworth Common conservation area, and the council's fast permitted development process.
 Second, full accreditation: NICEIC electrical (BS 7671), FENSA glazing, Gas Safe boiler work, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including Flood Risk Assessment and any flood resilience measures.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Wandsworth Kitchen Extensions